robertgzr/LuaSnip/DOC.md

 `r(jump_index, key, nodes, node_opts)`:

 - [`jump_index`](#jump-index), when to jump to this node.
-- `key`, `number`: `restoreNode`s with the same key share their content.
+- `key`, `string`: `restoreNode`s with the same key share their content.
 - `nodes`, `node[]|node`: the content of the `restoreNode`.
   Can either be a single node, or a table of nodes (both of which will be wrapped inside a `snippetNode`, except if the single node already is a `snippetNode`).
   The content for a given key may be defined multiple times, but if the contents differ, it's undefined which will actually be used.
-  If a keys content is defined in a `dynamicNode`, it will not be used for `restoreNodes` outside that `dynamicNode`.
+  If a key's content is defined in a `dynamicNode`, it will not be initially used for `restoreNodes` outside that `dynamicNode`.
 A way around this limitation is defining the content in the `restoreNode` outside the `dynamicNode`.

 The content for a key may also be defined in the `opts`-parameter of the snippet-constructor, as seen in the example above.
 The `stored`-table accepts